biodiversity-exploratories-synthesis/Synthesis_dataset_manual/Synthesis datasets  How to use.md

 ## Specific notes for the forest datasets

+### Removal of plot HEW02

-**Removal of plot HEW02**.
-In 2017, the forest plot HEW02 was removed.
+Between the field seasons of 2016 and 2017, the forest plot HEW02 was removed (clear-cut).
 A new plot, **HEW51** was established.
-In the forest datasets, both plots are included, but HEW02 only contains NAs in years later than 2017.
-The reverse applies for HEW51: it contains only NAs before 2017.
+In the forest datasets, both plots are included, but HEW02 only contains data for the years until 2016 (including 2016), and NAs from 2017 on (including 2017).
+Accordingly, the earliest data for HEW51 is in 2017, all years before 2017 (2016 and earlier) are set to NA.

-If using data from only either before 2017 or after 2017, 50 HEW plots can be used.
-Otherwise, if data from before AND after 2017 are used together, we suggest removing both HEW02 and HEW51 from analysis.
+If using data from only either before and including 2016 or after 2016, 50 HEW plots can be used.
+Otherwise, if data from before AND after 2016 are used together in an analysis, we suggest removing both HEW02 and HEW51.

-The reason is ...
-TODO [does 2017 have HEW51 already, or still HEW02?
-Formulate well the reason.
-Check back if we officially recommend to remove both plots in case of dataset spanning over 2017.
+TODO [Check back if we officially recommend to remove both plots in case of dataset spanning over 2017.
 Check back if the NA is handled as described above]